MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 The RecipientAddressType parameter specifies how conditions and exceptions check recipient email addresses.
 Valid values are:

-- Original: The rule checks only the recipient's primary SMTP email address.
+- Original: Checks the original address in the To field of the mail.
-- Resolved: The rule checks the recipient's primary SMTP email address and all proxy addresses.
-This is the default value
+- Resolved: The rule checks the recipient's primary SMTP email address (not checking proxy addresses).
+This is the default value.

 ```yaml
 Type: RecipientAddressType